 Lunch is not provided, snacks and refreshments will be available from the Festival Café in the Julian Study Centre and from other campus cafés and shops.
 Students are encouraged to bring packed lunches.
 A room is available in the case of bad weather.

 A full risk-assessment has been carried out for the Festival.
 If you would like a copy, please email email@example.com

 All daytime workshops and author talks will be supervised by enhanced DBS checked staff and/or student ambassadors.
 We expect school staff to be responsible for their students between sessions and to arrange meeting points etc and can not be responsible for students outside of workshops and talks.
 We welcome sixth form students to attend unaccompanied by teachers.

-The FLY Festival is open to all students aged 11-18.
-Our venues are wheelchair accessible.
-We will take all reasonable measures to make sure that all students have an enjoyable experience with us.
-Therefore, please let us know if any of students require extra services by emailing email@example.com with as much notice as possible.
+Unless stated otherwise, all events take place in UEA’s Julian Study Centre, which is a fully accessible venue.
+We will take all reasonable measures to make sure that students have an enjoyable experience with us.
+Therefore, please let us know if any of your students require additional support by emailing firstname.lastname@example.org with as much notice as possible.

 Author books will be available to purchase after each talk.
-The Norfolk Children's Book Centre and Waterstones will be at the Festival with their bookstalls.
+Waterstones will be at the Festival with their bookstalls.
 Authors will sign books following their talks, but will be unable to sign anything other that their books!